scriptclump/open_source_question_answers/wordpress.md

 	wp_users
 	Note: The number of tables may be changed with successive releases.

-=> What is loop in WordPress?
+**What is loop in WordPress?**

 WordPress uses PHP codes to display posts.
 This PHP code is known as loop.

-=> How can you disable the WordPress comment?
+**How can you disable the WordPress comment?**

 You can disable the WordPress comment on editing on dashboard.
 On the dashboard, under the options- discussion you find "Allow people to post comment".
 Uncheck this to disable comment.

-=> How can you handle the situation if your WordPress file is hacked?
+**How can you handle the situation if your WordPress file is hacked?**

 You should follow these steps:

 	Install security plug-ins like WP security
 	Re-install the latest version of WordPress
 	Change password and user-ids for all your users
 	Check your themes and plug-ins are up to date

-=> What are the plugins you can use to create contact form in WordPress?
+**What are the plugins you can use to create contact form in WordPress?**

 You can use plug-in like Gravity forms or also you can use a free plugin contact form 7 to create a contact form in WordPress.

-=> Which is considered more secured wordpress.com or wordpress.org?
+**Which is considered more secured wordpress.com or wordpress.org?**

 Wordpress.com is relatively more secure than wordpress.org because they limit the themes and also does not allow installing plugin's.
 However, security is depending on the hosting company of your website and also what are the steps they are taking to prevent the security problems.

-=> How can you call a constructor for a parent class?
+**How can you call a constructor for a parent class?**

 You can call a constructor for a parent class by this way:
 	Parents:: constructor($value)

-=> In what cases WordPress is not suitable for the website?
+**In what cases WordPress is not suitable for the website?**

 Following are some situations when WordPress is not recommended.

 	If the client is working on non-CMS based project.
 	For complex and innovative e-commerce sites.
 	Sites requiring custom scripting solutions.

-=> What is the difference between custom themes and normal themes?
+**What is the difference between custom themes and normal themes?**

 Custom themes are very easy to format.
 You don't need much technical knowledge to change in the coding part.
 Custom theme allows for SEO search, but with a SEO plugin available it would not make much difference to normal theme.

-=> Is WordPress the best CMS or there any CMS better than WordPress?
+**Is WordPress the best CMS or there any CMS better than WordPress?**

 No doubt WordPress is good CMS but Drupal and Joomla are considered better CMS than WordPress to work with.

-=> What are meta-tags in WordPress?
+**What are meta-tags in WordPress?**

 Meta-tags are keyword and description that are used to display website or page information.

 ===========================================================================
 ===========================================================================